nitish-91/scroll-adapters/README.md

   };
 ```
 4. Make sure you add relevant package.json and tsconfig.json
-5. You can check the index.ts in Gravita project to refer this in use. https://github.com/delta-hq/l2-lxp-liquidity-reward/blob/33a155a3c81e6cd5b8f4beec96056495b8146740/adapters/gravita/src/index.ts#L168

 ### Data Requirement
 Goal: **Hourly snapshot of TVL by User by Asset**